Aloe striata Haw. [AL-oh, stree-AH-tuh] is a unique evergreen drought-tolerant succulent type of Aloe from the Asphodelaceae family.

-These flowers are the reason these plants and various subspecies are cultivated for ornamental purposes.
+These flowers are why these plants and various subspecies are cultivated for ornamental purposes.

 In literature, the plant is confused with Alioampelos striatula or Aloe striatula.

-But these are two very different aloe plants with this one found in Eastern Cape highlands.
+But these are two very different aloe plants from this one found in Eastern Cape highlands.